zom-lang/rfcs/text/0001-functions.md

 Function definition start with the `func` keyword, followed by an identifier: in this example, `foo`; and arguments in parenthesis with there type specified: in this example, `bar` and `baz`.
 And a return type after the parenthesis: in this example, an `i16`.
 And after there is a block code expression that contains expressions, separated by semi colon.

-By defult Zom uses the C calling convention for simple call of Zom functions into C code and vice versa.

 ### Return statement